 How are Cords hours recorded?

-Students can pick up Cords cards in Mr. Becker’s room (KL109).
-Once a card is filled out and signed, students then turn the card back into Mr. Becker, who keeps track of all hours.
+Students can pick up Cords cards in Ms. Kloser’s room.
+Once a card is filled out and signed, students then turn the card back into Ms. Kloser, who keeps track of all hours.

 What are my responsibilities?